Inferno (operating system)

-Inferno is a distributed operating system started at Bell Labs and now developed and maintained by Vita Nuova Holdings as free software under the MIT License.
+Inferno is a MIT Licensed distributed operating system started in 1995 at Bell Labs, which is now held by Vita Nuova Holdings and maintained by Terzarima Systems.
 Inferno was based on the experience gained with Plan 9 from Bell Labs, and the further research of Bell Labs into operating systems, languages, on-the-fly compilers, graphics, security, networking and portability.

+Name

-The name of the operating system, many of its associated programs, and that of the current company, were inspired by Dante Alighieri's Divine Comedy.
+The name of the operating system, many of its associated programs, and that of Vita Nuova were inspired by Dante Alighieri's Divine Comedy.
 In Italian, Inferno means "hell", of which there are nine circles in Dante's Divine Comedy.
+Inferno64 is a continuation of Inferno for 64-bit edge computing platforms.

 Design principles

-Inferno was created in 1995 by members of Bell Labs' Computer Science Research division to bring ideas derived from their previous operating system, Plan 9 from Bell Labs, to a wider range of devices and networks.
-Inferno is a distributed operating system based on three basic principles:
+Inferno was created in 1995 by members of the AT&T Bell Labs Computing Sciences Research Center to bring ideas derived from their previous operating system, Plan 9 from Bell Labs, to a wider range of devices and networks.
+Lucent Technologies, the successor to that arm of AT&T, closed the Bell Labs Computing Sciences Research Center in 2005.

+Inferno is a distributed operating system based on three principles: